IraIvanishak/quiz-pet-app/README.md

 ```
 #### Mock Database Setup

 To facilitate testing and development in isolated environments, you can create a mock database using SQL statements.
-These SQL statements simulate database interactions without connecting to a real database.
 ```sql
 -- Inserting real test data
 INSERT INTO tests (title, description, published_date)